 As always, thank you so much for reading, even if it's to read one post.
 God bless.

 That’s what the Lord was doing here.
 He loved his people and didn’t want to see them come to harm.
 He’d given them the Torah, which should've been all they needed as far as instructions.
 But they ignored and rejected it.
 He sent them prophets, who also were ignored or even persecuted.
 So almost as a last ditch effort, he made his servants do some crazy-seeming things in order to get peoples’ attention.

 D.L.
 Moody, one of the greatest and most effective evangelists of the last century, once got into a discussion with a woman about his style of evangelizing, which some people complained was too pushy or too in-your-face.
 “I don’t like your methods very much, Mr. Moody,” she told him.
 “I’m not sure I like them all that much either.
 Why don’t you tell me your method and maybe we can learn from each other?”
 “I don’t have a method,” she answered.
 His reply: "On second thought, I like my method better."

 What’s my point with that story?
 The sorriest method of sharing Christ is better than no method.
-In that spirit, one method I’ve used over the years is on a link found on the right side of the page.
+In that spirit, one method I’ve used over the years is on a link found on the left side of the page.
 I've heard it called one-verse evangelism.
 I certainly can’t claim authorship, and I can’t give the original source.
 If you find it helpful, then great.
 If you have a better method, then more power to you (literally).